 ~ Use a measuring spoon.

 ~ For a stronger chai, add more powder or boil for longer.

 ~ For a weaker chai, use less powder or add more milk.

-~ Spicy chai traditionally has a water to milk ratio of 1:1 – this will be achieved once the water has boiled down.
-Feel free to add less/more milk depending on your taste.
+~ Spicy chai traditionally has a water to milk ratio of 1:1 – this is achieved once the water has boiled down.

 ~ Sweetener is an important and traditional part of chai as it brings out the flavour of the tea and spices.
 My sweetener picks: Sugar, maple syrup, or rice malt syrup.
 Honey or coconut syrup can overpower the flavour, but if you fancy them, go for it!